-Luxembourg is known for having an incredible amount of walking and cycling paths and mountain bike routes all over the country.
-Although Luxembourg is a small country, it offers lots of variety in natural sites.
-On your adventure, you will wander through mesmerizing forests, pass interesting rock formations and visit small villages that you have probably never heard about.
+Luxembourg is known for having an incredible amount of walking and cycling paths.
+Although Luxembourg is a small country, it offers a lot of variety in natural sites.
+On a single adventure, you can wander through mesmerising forests, pass interesting rock formations and visit small villages that you have probably never heard of.

 Discovering Luxembourg on foot has never been easier!

-With the “Guide Auto-Pédestre Luxembourg – 201 Circular walks,” published by Editions Guy Binsfeld, you will find a total of 1,708,6 km of hiking paths organized according to regions, locality names and distances.
+With the “Guide Auto-Pédestre Luxembourg – 201 Circular walks”, you will find a total of 1,708 km of hiking paths organised according to region, locality names and distances.
 The guide is trilingual (GER/FR/EN) and simplifies the choice of the route that fits what you are looking for.
-You could, for instance, choose an easier, shorter path and combine it with a small-town visit or go for a longer, more intense hiking adventure.
+You could, for instance, choose an easier shorter path and combine it with a small-town visit or go for a longer, more intense hiking adventure.

 The best part: all circular walks are signposted with a blue triangle on a white background which makes it almost impossible to get lost.

-An alternative to the physical guidebooks is the website www.visitluxembourg.com.
+An alternative to the physical guidebook is the website www.visitluxembourg.com.
 Many of the trails in the book are also available on the website for free.
 You can even download an app on which you can follow the path digitally.
-While that is a great tool in case you do get lost, in my opinion, I prefer the adventure of spending time in a disconnected environment.
-Furthermore, I love that the book with its maps and beautiful pictures invites you to hike tours that you would never have chosen on your own.
+While that is a great tool in case you do get lost, the adventure of spending time in a disconnected environment is very attractive.
+Furthermore, we love that the book with its maps and beautiful pictures invites you to hike on paths that you would never have chosen on your own.

 Insider tip: If you are living in Luxembourg city, don’t be afraid to head up North!
 You will be amazed how beautiful Luxembourg’s “Éisleck” is.